elixirschool/elixirschool/lessons/specifics/plug.md

 ## Testing a Plug

-Testing Plugs is pretty straight forward thanks to `Plug.Test`, it includes a number of convience functions to make testing easy.
+Testing Plugs is pretty straight forward thanks to `Plug.Test`, it includes a number of convenience functions to make testing easy.

 See if you can follow along with router test: